abinit/abinit/doc/tutorial/gwr1.md

 !!! tip

-    All the input files of this tutorial can be executed in parallel by just increasing the value of n in `mpirun -n`.
+    All the input files of this tutorial can be executed in parallel by just increasing the value of `NUM` in `mpirun -n NUM`.
     Clearly the size of the problem is small so do not expect great parallel performance if you start to use dozens of MPI processes.

 The first dataset produces the KS density file that is then used to compute the band structure in the second dataset.
 Since all the input files of this tutorial use the same crystalline structure, pseudos and cutoff energy [[ecut]] for the wavefunctions, we declare these variables in an external file that will be **included** in all the other input files using the syntax:

 ```
 # Include geometry and pseudos